 'A man can be himself only so long as he is alone.' ~ Arthur Schopenhauer

-Adrenal exhaustion, associated with intense and unabated stress, may also be known as adrenal fatigue or adrenal burnout.
+Exhaustion of the adrenals, associated with intense and unabated stress, may also be known as adrenal fatigue or adrenal burnout.
 It is where the adrenal glands are unable to perform their duties at an optimal level, causing tiredness and fatigue unrelieved by sleep.
 Adrenal exhaustion is marked by an overwhelming feeling of being unwell, but perhaps without any obvious physical illness.

 Often snacking on sugary or salty foods, and drinking coffee, tea or other stimulants are necessary to get up in the morning, or keep you going throughout the day.